iree-org/iree-turbine/iree/turbine/kernel/boo/driver/README.md

 The `--time 1` (or `-t 1` for short) option to collect timing is implemented by launching the kernel, which is then profiled using `torch.profiler`.
 Overall GPU time is reported, including memory and other operations not necessarily included in the kernel itself.
-Note: you can statistics to a csv file with `--csv=results.csv`.
+Note: you can output statistics to a csv file with `--csv=results.csv`.

 BOO operations can be compared against a set of reference backends by providing